floydhub/floyd-docs/docs/faqs/job.md

 The resolution is to optimize your code to consume less memory.
 For example, read less data into your in-memory datastructures or reduce your batch size.
 We will be introducing more powerful CPUs, which higher memory in the near future.

+### Why did I get a "Long running FloydHub Jupyter job detected" email?

+FloydHub monitors Jupyter notebook instances that are no longer actively used and notifies the owner.
+This is a reminder in case the user forgot to turn off the instance after use and should help save resources.

+Note: If you create [Terminals within Jupyter notebooks](../guides/ssh/), this feature will not work.
+This is because FloydHub cannot reliably detect if the instance is being used or not.

 {!contributing.md!}